 To the alehouse and the playhouse or many a house beside.

-I told me brother Seamus I’d go off and go right famous,
+I told me brother Seamus I’d go off and be right famous,

 And before I’d return again I’d roam the world wide.